seanorama/masterclass/security-advanced/README.md

 {name of entity}/{instance}@{REALM}.
 ```

 - Run a `klist -kt`  on one of the headless keytab files to see the principal name it is for.
-Sample output below:
+Sample output below (*executed on host running Namenode*):
 ```
 $ sudo klist -kt /etc/security/keytabs/hdfs.headless.keytab
 Keytab name: FILE:/etc/security/keytabs/hdfs.headless.keytab